vifino/lua-piper/README.md

 # lua-piper

-A Lua library for processing pipelines.
+Lua libraries for processing pipelines.
+Mainly piper.

 Look at the tests for examples.

+# streams

+A lightweight buffered stream implementation.
+Simple.